drivly/adf.vin/README.md

 # adf.vin

 The Auto Lead Data Format (ADF) is a standard for describing the information needed by a car dealer to provide a customer with a quote for a vehicle and related products or services.
-The ADF standard was developed by a consortium of companies in the automotive retail space and is maintained by the ADF Working Group.
-This ultra-lightweight library provides a simple way to generate ADF XML documents.
+The ADF standard was developed by a consortium of companies in the automotive retail space, and this ultra-lightweight library provides a simple way to generate ADF XML documents.

 ## Example